Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 When connecting your UART bridge to the device, connect ground, Tx and Rx.
 The Rx of the bridge connects to the Tx of the device, and the other way around.

 Whether to connect Vcc depends on whether you use an isolated bridge.
 If you have an isolated bridge there is no electrical connection between your USB port and the I/O pins.
-However, the I/O pins still need to put out some voltage, and for this the I/O side needs Vcc.
+However, the I/O pins still need to put out a voltage, and for this the I/O side needs Vcc.

 If your adapter is not isolated, connecting Vcc of your bridge to the device may interfere with the voltage already on the device.
-If the device gets power from some other power supply it already has a certain voltage level on its Vcc pin.
+If the device gets power from another power supply it already has a certain voltage level on its Vcc pin.
 If you connect the bridge's Vcc pin and the voltage is different, a current will flow which may damage the device.

 An alternative is to disconnect the device from the power supply and supply power through the USB to UART bridge.
 However, most bridges can only supply up to 100 mA or so, which is not enough for most devices.